rnguyen513/WaWExternal/README.md

 Originally used GLFW (OpenGL) but was having tons of issues drawing everything to the screen properly.
 Switched to GDI instead...

 ## Pros
-+consistent and accurate ESP with health and lines to target\n +console monitor to track all living zombies and their position (disabled in release)
++consistent and accurate ESP with health and lines to target

++console monitor to track all living zombies and their position (disabled in release)

 ## Cons
--something wrong with OpenGL overlay, had to switch to GDI cuz simpler\n -GDI graphics are flickery, especially when lots of entities
+-something wrong with OpenGL overlay, had to switch to GDI cuz simpler

+-GDI graphics are flickery, especially when lots of entities

 ## Examples